python/exceptiongroups/except_star.md

 ### except*

-We're proposing to introduce a new variant of the `try..except` syntax to simplify working with exception groups.
+We are proposing to introduce a new variant of the `try..except` syntax to simplify working with exception groups.
 The `*` symbol indicates that multiple exceptions can be handled by each `except*` clause: